Pong420/rc-field-form-wrapper/README.md

 ### validation

-- Validator is a function return Promise, and reject an string if incorrect. more details see [src/form/validators.ts](./src/form/validators.ts)
+- Validator is a function return Promise, and reject a string if incorrect.
+For more details see [src/form/validators.ts](./src/form/validators.ts)

 ```ts
 import { Validator, HigherOrderValidator } from '../form';